roxdedy/Git-Essentials/README.md

 # Git Essentials Reference

-Concise reference for professional developers and teams.
+A clear, practical reference for professional developers and teams.
 Covers commit message conventions and essential Git commands used in day-to-day work.

 Focus: clarity, correctness, and practicality.
 Avoids deprecated or overly niche practices.